 How To Find The Right Surf Camp For Me

 All Surf Camps are unique.
-There are Surf Camps for young people and backpackers who like late nights, and then there are surf camps with an average age of 45+ years that stress the importance of tranquillity and solitude.
-There are surf camps at $6,000 per week or surf hostels at $15 per night; All-inclusive surf camps with one on one, personalized lessons, or cheaper camps with ratios of 1 coach for 8 students in the water.
+There are surf camps for young people and backpackers who like to stay late at night.
+Then there are surf camps with an average age of 45+ years with a much more relaxed, tranquil vibe.
+There are surf camps at $8,000 per week or surf hostels at $15 per night; all-inclusive surf camps with one-on-one, personalized lessons; or cheaper camps with ratios of 1 coach for 8 students in the water.

 1. What is your budget?

-The saying “you get what you pay for”, might not always be true, but it’s safe to say it is relevant for many surf camps across the world.
+The saying “you get what you pay for” might not always be true, but it’s safe to say it is relevant for many surf camps worldwide.
 Inevitably, with a bigger budget, the quality increases as well.
-You will often have better surf coaching, better accommodation standards, better food, better service, better locations, etc. With a bigger budget, you might want to choose “higher end” surf travel companies, all-inclusive surf camps or luxury surf camps.
+You will often have better surf coaching, better accommodation standards, better food, better service, better locations, etc. With a bigger budget, you might want to choose “higher-end” surf travel companies, all-inclusive surf camps or luxury surf camps.

 When comparing different options, you should consider prices to rent boards, prices for individual surf lessons, transportation fees, airport shuttles, activities, meals, etc. Sometimes it adds up and helps to choose between a “room” in a surf hotel or an all-inclusive package.